nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ### Listing all groups: `group /list`
 Displays all existing groups so that you can have an overview of previously created groups.
-However, deleted groups will not be listed.
+However, deleted groups are not listed.

 >Format: `group /list`